thelaserunicorn/amazon_fine_foods_review/README.md

 Given a review, determine whether the review is positive (rating of 4 or 5) or negative (rating of 1 or 2)

-In this project we applied various algorithm such as KNN,Naive Bayes,Logistic Regression,Support Vector machine,Decision trees,Random forest & GBDT ,LSTM .
+In this project we will apply various algorithm such as KNN,Naive Bayes,Logistic Regression,Support Vector machine,Decision trees,Random forest & GBDT ,LSTM .